-That’s where you show up with lights and siren blazing and blaring to all get out.
-And Peanut, a Friday night regular, meets you in the dirt and weed-infested driveway, huffing and puffing like an old-time, coal-fired locomotive engine.
+So Cap’n Rufus Jenkins showed up with lights and siren blazing and blaring to all get out.
+And Peanut, a Friday night regular, met him in the dirt and weed-infested driveway leading to the rusty single-wide, huffing and puffing like an old-time, coal-fired locomotive engine.
 In each hand, a backyard chicken he’d been choking in preparation of the Sunday noon meal.

 Peanut is well-known in his town as a backyard chicken-choker.

 Now here’s where things could get a little dicey.
 So it’s best to run down the checklist before diving right in.
 You know, size him up.
 Is Peanut armed this time?
 Is he really going to attack?
 Or, is all that chest-thumping and Tarzan-yelling just a show for the neighbors?
-Well, you’d better find out in a hurry because he’s starting to spin like the Tasmanian Devil.
+Well, Cap’n Jenkins better find out in a hurry because Peanut’s starting to spin like the Tasmanian Devil.

-So how can you tell if this guy means business, or not?
-Well, there are a few telltale signs that could help you evaluate the situation since weapons and other items that are capable of puncturing your flesh, bones, and organs should be your first concern.
+So how can police tell if this guy means business, or not?
+Well, there are a few telltale signs that could help evaluate the situation since weapons and other items that are capable of puncturing your flesh, bones, and organs should be your first concern.